 I was thinking about “Itchycoo Park” by The Small Faces when I was making the Electric Teacup.
 This is one of my favorite songs of all time.
 I first heard it when I went to London after college and I was working there during a brutally hot but amazing summer.

 I mention the Rolling Stones a lot, including Mick and Marianne.
 Mick Jagger and Marianne Faithful were a couple, and they lived at 48 Cheyne Walk.
 I made Magda and Richard their neighbors.
 There are many great Rolling Stones songs I could mention here, but I think I’m going to go with “We Love You.”
 Mick Jagger and Keith Richards were famously arrested and put on trial in 1967, and they made this song in response to those events and their release.
 Marianne appears in this — I love Marianne.
 The guy who appears to be falling asleep all the time in this is Brian Jones, who founded the Rolling Stones.
 I based Peter’s — the guitarist/songwriter for Electric Teacup and Estella’s love interest in the book — ability to play any instrument he picks up on Brian, who had that talent.

 There are so many incredible songs I could add.
 A few more, like, “Waterloo Sunset” by the Kinks,” A Whiter Shade of Pale” by Procol Harum, or “Purple Haze” by Jimi Hendrix.
-Don't miss any news - subscribe to our Facebook
+Facebook